mumax/3/README.md

     Your binary is now at `$GOPATH/bin/mumax3`.

   * ... **on Windows:**
-    The `Makefile`s can not be run directly on Windows due to issues with whitespaces.
-Use the `deploy/deploy_windows.ps1` script instead: it is meant to generate the Windows executables for the [mumax³ download page](https://mumax.github.io/download.html), but can also be used to build mumax³ for yourself with some small adjustments:
+    The `Makefile`s may experience issues with whitespaces.
+Instead, we recommend using the `deploy/deploy_windows.ps1` script: it is meant to generate the Windows executables for the [mumax³ download page](https://mumax.github.io/download.html), but can also be used to build a single mumax³ executable for yourself by making the following adjustments:
-    1) At the top of the file: change the list of CUDA versions to only contain the CUDA version you have installed.<br>NOTE: if your CUDA version was not in that list, add it to the `switch ( $CUDA_VERSION )` blocks a bit further.
+    1) At the top of the file: change the list of CUDA versions to only contain the CUDA version you have installed.<br>NOTE: if your CUDA version was not in that list, add it to the `switch ( $CUDA_VERSION )` blocks as well.
     2) In the second `switch ( $CUDA_VERSION )` block, keep only the compute capability of your own GPU.
-Otherwise, compilation will take unnecessarily long to account for all other compute capabilities.
+Otherwise, otherwise compilation will take unnecessarily long to account for all other compute capabilities.
-    3) Near the middle of the file, change the path `$CCBIN` to your Visual Studio executable, which you can find with `which cl.exe`.
-Example: if `which cl.exe` returns `foo\bar\cl.exe`, then set `$CCBIN = "foo\bar"`.
+    3) Near the middle of the file, change the path `$CCBIN` to your Visual Studio executable.
+Example: if `where.exe cl.exe` returns `foo\bar\cl.exe`, then set `$CCBIN = "foo\bar"`.

     Now you can compile by opening Powershell in the `/deploy` directory and running